 Future of work: automation, robotics and what it all means for diversity & inclusion

-At our next Diversity Leadership Program event, we are exploring the future of work through the lens of diversity and inclusion (D&I).
+At this Diversity Leadership Program event we explored the future of work through the lens of diversity and inclusion (D&I).

 Automation and artificial intelligence (AI) is delivering new and improved services to us all but what are the knock-on effects and implications for workplaces and workers?